 The Asus ZenBook 14 UX435EG is a good laptop for anyone looking to do a little bit of everything – browsing the web, watching movies, office work, college assignments and some casual gaming.
 For just over one grand, you get solid performance from an 11th Gen Intel Core i7 processor and over 8 hours of battery life.

 In addition to a comfortable keyboard, Asus’ latest laptop has the best connectivity options, including a pair of Thunderbolt 4 ports.
 However, a dim display and a polarizing reflective display surface might give some shoppers pause.
-For the solid performance and reasonable price, the ZenBook 14 is among our Editors’ Top Picks for midrange Ultrabooks.
+For solid performance and reasonable price, the ZenBook 14 is among our Editors’ Top Picks for midrange Ultrabooks.

 Asus ZenBook UX435EG-XH74 specs